ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

 **Inbound to DLQ Service**:
 The inbound events in the DLQ topics will feature additional headers to communicate exception information like the message and class name.
 That will require a small modification to `hexkit`.
+In addition to the exception information, DLQ events will feature a header containing the original topic, partition, and offset of the failed event in a single string.
+This enables devs to quickly confirm that the event they see in the DLQ service is in fact the same event from a given error log.

 **Previewed Events**:
 Events returned by the preview endpoint will match the format defined by the